Highlights from the Ratings and Financial Report for Joby Aviation Inc. (JOBY)

 JOBY’s Market Performance

-JOBY stocks went down by -0.22% for the week, with a monthly drop of -1.52% and a quarterly performance of -34.91%, while its annual performance rate touched -53.82%.
-The volatility ratio for the week stands at 5.11% while the volatility levels for the past 30 days are set at 6.94% for Joby Aviation Inc. The simple moving average for the period of the last 20 days is 4.28% for JOBY stocks with a simple moving average of -11.94% for the last 200 days.
+JOBY stocks went down by -11.42% for the week, with a monthly jump of 8.83% and a quarterly performance of -29.70%, while its annual performance rate touched -55.66%.
+The volatility ratio for the week stands at 6.03% while the volatility levels for the past 30 days are set at 6.48% for Joby Aviation Inc. The simple moving average for the period of the last 20 days is -5.28% for JOBY stocks with a simple moving average of -18.44% for the last 200 days.

 Analysts’ Opinion of JOBY